openreplay/documentation/content/plugins/fetch.md

 This plugin allows you to capture `fetch` payloads and inspect them later on while replaying session recordings.
 This is very useful for understanding and fixing issues.

+If you'd like to watch a Video Tutorial about the Fetch plugin, check out [this YouTube video](https://www.youtube.com/watch?v=YFCKstPZzZg).

 ## Installation

 ```bash